activeadmin/activeadmin/docs/9-batch-actions.md

 ### Removal

-You can also remove batch actions by simply passing false as the second parameter:
+You can remove batch actions by simply passing false as the second parameter:

 ```ruby
 ActiveAdmin.register Post do